wp-plugins/twitget/readme.txt

 3. Widget settings page

 == Changelog ==

+= 1.3 =
+* Added the option to exclude replies
+* Added the option to show relative time of tweets
+* Added the option to fully customize html output.

 = 1.2.4 =
 * [Fix] Sometimes retweets were cut or content was missing.